-Mr. Pocket was and is a brilliant scholar and he makes a living teaching and writing books.
+Mr. Pocket is a brilliant scholar and he makes a living teaching and writing books.

-Pip learns from the "toady" neighbor, Mrs. Coiler, that Mrs. Pocket is so embarrassed that Mr. Pocket has to make a living by teaching others.
+Pip learns from the "toady" neighbor, Mrs. Coiler, that Mrs. Pocket hates that Mr. Pocket has to make a living by teaching others.

 Mrs. Coiler is a snake-like lady who likes to compliment everybody about everything.
-She’s a bit slimy and obsequious.
-There’s a word for you.
+She's a bit slimy, to be honest.

 Pip learns that Drummle's first name is Bentley and he most likely will become a baron one day.
 He and Mrs. Pocket hit it off by commiserating about their nobility.